imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/neural_audio_codecs.md

 ## Conclusion

 Neural audio codecs represent a paradigm shift in audio compression, offering unprecedented quality/bitrate ratios through data-driven learning.
-From SoundStream's foundational architecture to HILCodec's efficient streaming design, each iteration brings us closer to practical applications in telecommunication, media streaming, and immersive audio.
+From SoundStream's foundational architecture to HILCodec's efficient streaming design, and SNAC's multi-scale quantization approach, each iteration brings us closer to practical applications in telecommunication, media streaming, and immersive audio.
 As research addresses current limitations in complexity and generalization, these AI-powered codecs are poised to become the new standard for audio compression across industries.

 ## References